-Our responsibility is to express our opinions on these financial statements based on conducting the audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
-Because of the matters described in the "Basis for Disclaimer of Opinions on Governmental Activities, Each Major Fund, and Aggregate Remaining Fund Information - Basis for Disclaimer - Unaudited Entity and Funds" paragraph, however, we were not able to obtain sufficient appropriate audit evidence to provide a basis for an audit opinion.
+Because of the significance of the matters described in the "Basis for Disclaimer of Opinions on Governmental Activities, Each Major Fund, and Aggregate Remaining Fund Information - Basis for Disclaimer - Unaudited Entity and Funds" paragraph below, we have not been able to obtain sufficient appropriate audit evidence to provide a basis for an audit opinion on the financial statements of the governmental activities, each Major Fund, and aggregate Remaining Fund Information.
+Accordingly, we do not express an opinion on these financial statements.